Guide for Authors

 • Language:

+APS ASU requires manuscripts submitted to meet international English language standards to be considered for publication.
 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 To avoid unnecessary errors, you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 Review Article